hapax/hapax.github.io/assets/teaching.md

 Newton used this formula to calculate $\pi$ to 15 decimal places, and students can reproduce this feat themselves!

-On that note, should rigour be cultivated at the high school level?
-I think this is a subtle question, but the hiking analogy is
+Is our neglect of rigour dangerous?
-helpful: rigour is something like a *safety harness* for mountain climbing.
+The hiking analogy is helpful: rigour is something like a *safety harness* for mountain climbing.
 From the sheltered vantage of our hill, we can mention rigour and explain why the professional climbers need it, but do not ourselves need to gear up.
-Instead, as I've tried to show in the preceding examples, visual aids, heuristics, and numerical evidence can be used to orient students in the landscape and protect them from misadventure.
+There are other ways to orient students in the landscape and protect them from misadventure, though I see no reason that an advanced class should not try climbing a small-ish mountain here or there, and prepare accordingly.

 ## 3. Mining for patterns <a id="sec-3" name="sec-3"></a>